 Enter: Paul Schnieder.

 It’s the spring of 1971.
 The pair collects an oven and a dough machine.
-They find a whole-in-the-wall at 193 Commercial Street.
+They find a hole-in-the-wall at 193 Commercial Street.
 Slices on napkins for 25 cents a pop go flying.
 The people of Provincetown

 Several years go by – Jingles sister is slinging slices at the front of the house.
 Their youngest brother comes to town to learn the biz.
 From the very beginning, Spiritus embraces the family run pizzeria atmosphere.